WODOSERWIS

 Situational drawings: of a localized or inventoried network

-When locating various water pipelines, it is possible to identify water after taking water samples.
+When locating various water pipelines, it is possible to identify water after

 Inventory of the existing area infrastructure